Download the PHP package yiisoft/di without Composer

 Using the container

 Usage of the DI container is simple: You first initialize it with an array of definitions.
 The array keys are usually interface names.
 It will then use these definitions to create an object whenever the application requests that type.
 This happens, for example, when fetching a type directly from the container somewhere in the application.
-But objects are also created implicitly if a definition has a dependency to another definition.
+But objects are also created implicitly if a definition has a dependency on another definition.

 Usually one uses a single container for the whole application.
 It's often configured either in the entry script such as index.php or a configuration file: